iiingrid/comp0129_s22_robot/README.md

 ```bash
 > sudo apt install ros-melodic-franka-ros ros-melodic-libfranka
 ```
-Gazebo physics simluator is also needed: http://gazebosim.org/
+Gazebo physics simluator is also needed (http://gazebosim.org/).
 This can be installed and then run with:
 ```bash
 > curl -sSL http://get.gazebosim.org | sh
 > gazebo